-The darkest material on earth will create a 'schism in space' for the Winter Olympics
+The material so black your eyes can't see it

 "To break the fundamental rules of perception, as this material does, turns 3D things into 2D things, it absorbs light instead of reflecting light, it's as powerful as switching off gravity.
 That's the possibility of it in architecture," Khan tells CNN.

 The British architect is using Vantablack for a building he describes as a "schism in space," which will be unveiled at the 2018 Winter Olympics in South Korea.
 Visitors will encounter it when entering the Olympic Park.
 This impossibly black building will have four curved walls, but from a distance, it will look like a slit of blackness.
 Each of the facades will be studded with thousands of tiny lights -- like stars against the night sky.

 "It will be like you're looking into the depths of space itself," says Khan.
 "As you approach the building that star field will grow to fill your entire field of view, and then you'll enter as though you're being absorbed into a cloud of blackness."